 Lifeguards, Rules & Safety

 Horry County lifeguards are stationed on the north section of Myrtle Beach State Park from mid-May through mid-September.
-Umbrellas and beach chairs are available from the lifeguards for a rental fee.
+Umbrellas and beach chairs are available to rent from the lifeguards.

 The beach at Myrtle Beach State Park falls within the jurisdiction of Horry County, and therefore abides by Horry County Ordinances and Regulations.
 Please read over the rules of Horry County and Myrtle Beach State Park